Chipotle looks to hire 15,000 amid continuing labor shortage

 Dean Nunez, the director of operations for Floriana, an Italian restaurant in Wilmington, North Carolina, said line cooks, dishwashers and other back-of-the-house jobs are the hardest to fill right now.
 Many of the people who used to do those jobs found work at groceries, drugstores, banks and other places during the pandemic and have never returned, he said.

-Chipotle’s Chief Restaurant Officer Scott Boatwright said the hiring push aims to ensure that stores are fully staffed between March and May, Chipotle’s busiest months.
-The Newport Beach, California-based chain also needs employees to meet its growth plans; It wants to double its North American store count to 7,000 over the next several years.
+Scott Boatwright, Chipotle’s chief restaurant officer, said the hiring push aims to ensure that stores are fully staffed between March and May, the company’s busiest months.
+The Newport Beach, California-based chain also needs employees to meet its growth plans, which call for doubling its North American store count to 7,000 over the next several years.